dennyfeng7/CSCI-212/README.md

 # CSCI-212

-Projects required for completion of course.
+All 14 projects required for completion of course.

 Instructor: Krishna Mahavadi